myfirebase/docs/docs/components.md

-Components contain your HTML rendred by your application and houses scripts and stylessheets that belogs to that component located in the `/src/components/` directory.
+At a high level, components are custom elements that Vue compiler would attach specified behavior to.
+They contain your HTML, scripts and stylesheets at the same time in one file.

-Myfirebase used VueJs templates components, with single component concept that provide sepation of concerns.
+They are located in the `/src/components/` directory.

-Typicaly, to create a new component you could run `new:component command` in your terminal.
+To create a new component you could run `new:component command` in your terminal.

-`myfirebase new:component <component-name>`, the Myfirebase-CLI will generate a new component template and put it inside your application `/src/components/<component-name>.vue`.
+`myfirebase new:component <component-name>`, the Myfirebase-CLI will generate a new component and put it inside your application `/src/components/<component-name>.vue`.

 A simple component might look something like this: